 Getting married in Thailand?
 Australian couples should note:

 So many options for getting married in Thailand!
 KohSamui.
 Phuket.
 Khao Lak.
 Phi Phi Island.
 Lamai Beach…

 So many beautiful wedding locations.
 So beautiful, so simple…But wait!

-Now that you’re thinking about a wedding in beautiful Thailand, it’s important to know what will happen if you do marry in Thailand.
+Now that you’re thinking about getting married in Thailand, it’s important to know what will happen if you do marry in Thailand.